Change the WorldVerto International Honors Program

 Specialized Activities Outside the Classroom

-Throughout each destination, you’ll have the opportunity to participate in specialized and extended weekend excursions.
+In each destination, you’ll have the opportunity to participate in specialized and extended weekend excursions.
 You’ll take a deep exploration into global issues by learning from and working with local organizations specializing in the semester subjects.
-This may include longer periods of time spent on the Great Barrier Reef, deeper conversations with doctors within socialized medical clinics, immersive community service work, and so forth.
+This may include participating in environmental conservation projects, deeper conversations with doctors within socialized medical clinics, immersive community service work, and so forth.

 Academics with #CTW

 just happen to be

-Students who select London as their preference will dive into the economic and historical context of a nation that shaped world history.
-From the center of the global metropolis that is London, England, coursework in the fields of International Business, European History, and Economics will provide a thought-provoking lens through which to view Costa Rica’s development in the second semester.
+In London, students will focus on public policy as it pertains to issues such as international relations, sustainability, and human rights.
+From the center of the global metropolis that is London, England, dive into the economic and historical context of a nation that shaped world history.
+Coursework in subjects like Cultural Geography, International Relations, and Introduction to Business will provide a thought-provoking lens through which to view Costa Rica’s development in the second semester.

 Each course is designed to help you better understand the issues through a variety of perspectives as you travel the world.
 On Verto semesters, our curriculum is based on experiential learning, so you’ll be getting your hands dirty and actively participating as a member of each host community.
 The people, culture, economy, and political perspective of each country will form a lens through which you’ll navigate a range of important topics.